Fred J. Dodge

 Frederick J. Dodge (August 29, 1854 — December 16, 1938) was an undercover Wells Fargo detective, a constable in Tombstone, Arizona, and a Texas cattleman.
-He was born in Spring Valley in northern Butte County, California and was raised in Sacramento.
+He was born in Spring Valley in northern Butte County, California, and was raised in Sacramento.

 As a young man, Dodge learned to drive two-, four-, and six-horse hitches, and "fast freight handling fruit into the mining camps."
 He kept a store and managed a railroad eatery for his parents, but he was "lonesome for the mountains and the excitement of the mining camps", he later wrote.
-Dodge moved around, including him to Pioche, Nevada, and Bodie, California, and met notable individuals in the mining camps, including Dave Neagle, Pat Holland, and Nellie Cashman.
+Dodge moved around, including to Pioche, Nevada, and Bodie, California, and met notable individuals in the mining camps, including David Neagle, Pat Holland, and Nellie Cashman.

-He worked as undercover agent for Wells Fargo in California, Nevada and Arizona.
-In December 1879, he was working in Tombstone, Arizona and recommended that Wyatt Earp be hired as a guard and messenger for the stage line.
+He worked as undercover agent for Wells Fargo in California, Nevada, and Arizona.
+In December 1879, he was working in Tombstone, Arizona, and recommended that Wyatt Earp be hired as a guard and messenger for the stage line.
 The two quickly became good friends and Dodge supported Wyatt and his brothers in their troubles in Tombstone that led up to the Gunfight at the O.K.
 Corral and afterward.
 He was a personal friend of Wyatt and Virgil Earp and remained friends with them the rest of their lives.
 He was also a friend of lawman Heck Thomas.
 He was personally involved in the investigations that led to the demise of the Doolin and Dalton Gangs.